SEND Information Report

 - Guidance and Support

-All staff have received some training related to SEND.
+All staff have received training related to SEND.
 These have included sessions on:

 - Good to Outstanding teaching